eipiguy/jekyll-theme-nnesbitt/_posts/2023-07-27-image_tournament.md

 <!--more-->

-## Sorting is Binary Comparisons All the Way Down
+## Sorting is binary comparisons, all the way down

 Let's say that you have a directory full of images.
 Like say [the one I have for midjourneyed project logos]()!